 Unlike many teenagers who give up their childhood hobbies, Apollonia stuck with ballet.
 “The Royal Ballet School was boarding; we were in the middle of a park and it was a small school, so there wasn’t much to distract me.
 When I was 18, I was drawn to partying, of course!
 I was always out in SoHo with friends, but it never steered me away too much.”

-Apollonia’s CV is varied and full, so I ask her about her biggest achievement to date.
+Apollonia’s resume is varied and full, so I ask her about her biggest achievement to date.
 “I performed for the Royal Family in the Crown Room at Buckingham Palace.
 It was a private performance, and that was unbelievable, especially knowing where I had come from.
 I danced in Robbie Williams’s latest video and performed in the Royal Variety show last year.
 I like to mix it up, collaborating with different brands and artists.
 I like to stick my fingers in all the pies,” laughs Apollonia.
 “I never want to close the door to other opportunities.
 I’m greedy!”
-In fact, she is set to feature in a Disney movie that’s coming out next year, The Nutcracker and the Four Realms.

 How mentally does she stay strong?
 “That’s a question I ask myself.
 I just keep reminding myself, especially when I’m tired or like, Oh, not this again, that this is a once-in-a-lifetime opportunity.
 People would die to be in my shoes.
 The reality is you’re in this show, be grateful and get on with it.
 When I’m on the stage, I love it.”